alirezarezaeikalat/mit-6.0001/readMe.txt

                   we focus on the --worst case scenario-- because it gives the --upper bound to the amount of the time-- that is needed for the program

-                  and in the --worst case-- we look for the larget factor in the run time (which piece of the code, take more time) and by counting the worst case and counting on the largest factor, we gets the upper bound for the program run time
+                  and in the --worst case-- we look for the largest factor in the run time (which piece of the code, take more time) and by counting the worst case and counting on the largest factor, we gets the upper bound for the program run time

                   (we call the big o notation)

-40. to analyze the order of growth of the code, we have analyze each chunk of code separetely:
+40. to analyze the order of growth of the code, we have analyze each chunk of code separately:

       a. law of --addition--:
             law of addition used with sequential statements